keithasaurus/koda-validate/docs/how_to/async.rst

 Async
 =====

-All the built-in :ref: ``\s in Koda Validate are asyncio-compatible, and there is a simple, consistent way to run async validation:
+All the built-in :class:`Validator<koda_validate.base.Validator>`\s in Koda Validate are asyncio-compatible, and there is a simple, consistent way to run async validation:

 .. code-block:: python